Least squares after model selection in high-dimensional sparse models: Performance of least squares after Lasso-based model selection

-\begin{remark}[Comparison of the performance of {ols} post fit-{lasso} vs {lasso} and {ols} post {lasso}] Under the conditions of the corollary, the {ols} post fitness-thresholded {lasso} matches the near oracle rate of convergence of {lasso} and {ols} post {lasso}: $ \sigma\sqrt{s \log p /n} +c_s$.
-If $\widetilde m= o_P(s)$ and $T \subseteq \widetilde T$ wp $\to 1$ and (\ref{Assump:cs}) hold, then {ols} post fit-{lasso} strictly improves upon {lasso}'s rate.
-That is, if the oracle models has coefficients well-separated from zero and the approximation error is not dominant, the improvement is strict.
-An interesting question is whether {ols} post {fit}-{lasso} can outperform {ols} post {lasso} in terms of the rates.
-We cannot rank these estimators in terms of rates in general.
-However, this necessarily occurs when the {lasso} does not achieve the sufficient sparsity while the model selection works well, namely when $\widetilde m = o_P(\widehat m)$ and $T \subseteq \widetilde T$ wp $\to 1$.
-Lastly, under conditions ensuring perfect model selection, namely condition of Theorem \ref{Lemma:Crack} holding for $t= t_{\gamma}$, {ols} post fit-{lasso} achieves the oracle performance, $\sigma \sqrt{s /n}+c_s$.
+\end{corollary} \begin{remark}[(Comparison of the performance of {OLS} post-fit {Lasso}, {Lasso}, and {OLS} post-{Lasso})] Under the conditions of the corollary, the {OLS} post-fitness-thresholded {Lasso} matches the near-oracle rate of convergence of {Lasso} and {OLS} post-{Lasso}: $ \sigma\sqrt{s \log p /n} +c_s$.
+If $\widetilde m= \mathrm{o}_P(s)$ and $T \subseteq\widetilde T$ wp $\to1$ and (\ref{Assump:cs}) hold, then {OLS} post-fit {Lasso} strictly improves on {Lasso}'s rate.
+That is, if the oracle model has coefficients well separated from 0 and the approximation error is not dominant, then the improvement is strict.
+An interesting question is whether {OLS} post-{fit} {Lasso} can outperform {OLS} post-{Lasso} in terms of the rates.
+We cannot rank these estimators in terms of rates in general; however, this necessarily occurs when the {Lasso} does not achieve the sufficient sparsity but the model selection works well, namely when $\widetilde m = \mathrm{o}_P(\widehat m)$ and $T \subseteq\widetilde T$ wp $\to1$.
+Finally, under conditions ensuring perfect model selection -- namely, the condition of Theorem~\ref{Lemma:Crack} holding for $t= t_{\gamma }$ -- {OLS} post-fit {Lasso} achieves the oracle performance, \mbox{$\sigma \sqrt{s /n}+c_s$}. \end{remark}